Car diagnostic -

 Here is how you do it:

-- Choose the subscription plan here, download the application and create a FlexiHub account.
+- Choose how many connections you need here, download the application and create a FlexiHub account.

 - Log into the application using your newly created credentials.

 - Now your client downloads FlexiHub on his local computer and logs in using your login ID and password.

 - Then the car should be turned off, the scanner is inserted into the OBD2 port.

 - Turn on the ignition key for the scanner to detect problems and malfunctions of your vehicle.

 - The local computer should detect the device.
 Depending on the type of connection (USB, RS232 or Bluetooth) the procedure might slightly differ.
 When a Bluetooth scanner is connected, it is detected as a standard COM port connection and FlexiHub will recognize it as an RS232 device.

 - You, on the remote side, will see the device as if it was physically plugged into your computer.

 - The further diagnostic procedure is no different from the standard one when a car actually drives to the station.